metacosm/articles/2023/en/red-hat-developers-blogs/josdk-part-4.md

 Remember that when we discussed how to model custom resources (CR), we mentioned that JOSDK enforces the best practice of separating desired from actual state, each materialized by separate CR fields: `spec` and `status` respectively.
-Your operator models the desired state by extracting the information specified by the user in the `spec` field.
-However, it fails to report the actual state of the cluster, which is the second part of its contract.
+Your Operator currently appropriately models the desired state by extracting the information specified by the user in the `spec` field.
+It does not, however, report the actual state of the cluster, which is the second part of its contract.
 That's where the `status` field comes into play.

 For reference, here's the
 [updated code](https://github.com/halkyonio/exposedapp-rhdblog/tree/part-4-init)